sql-machine-learning/elasticdl/doc/parameter_server.md

 The second solution to avoid parameter re-sharding is using consistent hashing.
 However, consistent hashing usually raises the time complexity of each push/pull operation, which causes a remarkable loss on performance.

-The third solution is to adjust network bandwidth of current pserver node.
-We can create many pserver nodes first, but set network bandwidth limit to certain medium value.
+The third solution is to adjust network bandwidth of current pserver pod.
+We can create many pserver pods first, but set network bandwidth limit to certain medium value.
 If we want to increase/decrease network bandwith, we increase/decrease the network bandwidth limit.

 The third solution consumes the same memory, a little more CPU comparing to the former solutions, but avoids complex parameter re-sharding/consistent hashing under varying pserver nodes.
 However, it's hard to manage network bandwidth resources in a data center.
 There could be a complex network topology.

+The forth solution is to create many pserver pods but keep the pserver pod number unchanged.
+Each parameter sharding will be mapped to a pserver pod.
+But the location of pserver pods could be changed.

+In general, one team's job has high prority on his own resources.
+For example, team A has a job A which require 3 pserver nodes, but team A only has two nodes for pserver.
+So it will "borrow" one from other team, and schedules pserver pods to 3 nodes, 2 of them is his own, 1 is from another team.

+It the other team launch his own job, it will tell job A to release the "borrowed" node.
+So the pserver pods of job A will be moved to his own 2 nodes.

 ## Failover